 What is Directors and Officers Insurance?

-Directors and Officers (D&O) Insurance covers claims resulting from decisions and actions taken by company managers as part of their job duties.
-An organization’s officers typically include key executives and managers, but not all employees.
-Policies cover defence costs and damages arising out of wrongful act allegations and lawsuits brought against an organization’s directors and/or officers.
+Directors and Officers (D&O) Insurance covers claims resulting from business decisions and actions taken by company managers as part of their job duties.
+An organisation's officers typically include key executives and managers, but not all employees.
+Policies cover defence costs and damages arising out of wrongful act allegations and lawsuits brought against an organisation's directors and/or officers.

-One common claim is that of wrongful employment practises.
+One common claim is that of wrongful employment practices.
 This can include complaints of discrimination, wrongful termination and hostile workplace conditions.

 Directors and Officers Insurance coverage is necessary to enable managers to make decisions without having to worry about personal liability.
 Directors and Officers coverage allows managers to settle claims quickly and discreetly.